½ûÂþÌìÌÃ

 Shutterstock

-Sports in the UK have a rich legacy, with numerous games having deep historical roots in the country.
-Did you know that the UK invented sports like football, rugby, and cricket?
+Sports in England have a rich legacy, with numerous games having deep historical roots in the country.
+In fact, did you know that England invented sports like football, rugby, and cricket?
 Whether you're a passionate fan or simply looking to stay active, here's a glimpse of what you should remember.

 Good to know:

 London has hosted the modern Olympic Games three times (in 1908, 1948, 2012) and is the first city to have hosted three Olympiads.
-In the most recent Olympic Games in Tokyo (2020), Team GB comprised 376 athletes, the biggest delegation Great Britain has ever sent to an Olympiad abroad.
+In the most recent Olympic Games in Paris (2024), Team GB comprised 327 athletes and finished with 65 medals, beating their total from Tokyo in 2020 by one.

 Good to know: